Loading Events

 Chorus Conductor: Corneliu Felecan

-Madama Butterfly (Cio-Cio-San): to be determined
+Madama Butterfly (Cio-Cio-San): Kristin Sampson (guest)

 Suzuki: Iulia Merca